uoftcprg/pokerkit/docs/simulation.rst

 ======================================================================== ==================================================================================================================================
 :attr:`pokerkit.state.State.opener_index`                                The person who opened the betting round or completed/bet/raised the last.
 :attr:`pokerkit.state.State.bring_in_status`                             Whether a bring-in posting is pending.
 If it is, the next actor cannot fold or check but instead must either bring-in or complete.
-:attr:`pokerkit.state.State.completion_status`                           Whether a completion is pending.
+:attr:`pokerkit.state.State.completion_status`                           Whether a player faces a bring-in and hence a completion is pending.
 :attr:`pokerkit.state.State.actor_indices`                               List of actors in order.
 The zeroth player index is the current actor.
 :attr:`pokerkit.state.State.completion_betting_or_raising_amount`        Last completion, betting, or raising (difference between final and previous raise) amount, reset after each betting phase.
 :attr:`pokerkit.state.State.completion_betting_or_raising_count`         Number of completions, bettings, or raisings in the betting phase.